Encouraging Future Innovation: Youth Entrepreneurship Education

 - Financial Planning

 Special financial planning considerations exist for people with disabilities who are Social Security benefit recipients planning a career path that involves small business ownership.
 Several work incentives are available to assist them in their efforts, including a Plan for Achieving Self-Support (PASS) account.
 It is also important that they understand the impact of their small business efforts on their entitlement to cash and medical benefits.
-For additional information, contact the Benefits Planning and Outreach Consultant in your local area (www.ssa.gov/work/ServiceProviders/BPAODirectory.html).
+For additional information, contact the Benefits Planning and Outreach Consultant in your local area.

 Resources to Learn More about Entrepreneurship and Entrepreneurship Education

-Coleman Foundation offers programs that focus on creation of entrepreneurs and the development of entrepreneurship as an academic discipline with a strong emphasis on programs that encourage independence and self-development for individuals with developmental disabilities.
+Offers programs that focus on creation of entrepreneurs and the development of entrepreneurship as an academic discipline with a strong emphasis on programs that encourage independence and self-development for individuals with developmental disabilities.

-Consortium for Entrepreneurship Education
+National Consortium for Entrepreneurship Education

-The Consortium, whose membership includes local schools and school districts, universities and community colleges, business organizations, and non-profit organizations interested in developing entrepreneurship education have developed 15 standards for entrepreneurial education premised on the philosophy that entrepreneurship education is a lifelong learning process.
+The Consortium, whose membership includes local schools and school districts, universities, and community colleges, business organizations, and non-profit organizations interested in developing entrepreneurship education have developed 15 standards for entrepreneurial education premised on the philosophy that entrepreneurship education is a lifelong learning process.

-DECA is a national association of marketing education consisting primarily of students in marketing programs, as well as alumni, teachers, and professionals in marketing education and in marketing teacher education.
+A national association of marketing education consisting primarily of students in marketing programs, as well as alumni, teachers, and professionals in marketing education and in marketing teacher education.
 DECA chapters attract students who are interested in preparing for entrepreneurial, marketing, or management careers.

 Ewing Marion Kauffman Foundation

-The Ewing Marion Kauffman Foundation works with partners to encourage entrepreneurship and entrepreneurship education and training efforts, to promote entrepreneurship-friendly policies, and to assist entrepreneurs and others in commercializing new technologies.
+Foundation works with partners to encourage entrepreneurship and entrepreneurship education and training efforts, to promote entrepreneurship-friendly policies, and to assist entrepreneurs and others in commercializing new technologies.

-MicroSociety is an innovative school design in which children create a microcosm of the real world inside the schoolhouse.
+An innovative school design in which children create a microcosm of the real world inside the schoolhouse.
 Each student has a role in running that world.
 Young entrepreneurs produce goods and services, elected officials establish laws, CrimeStoppers keep the peace, judges arbitrate disputes, and reporters track down stories.
 All citizens earn wages in the school's "micro" currency, invest in product ideas, deposit and borrow money from "Micro" banks, and pay taxes, tuition, and rent.
 The MicroSociety program has been implemented in kindergarten through 8th grade, as well as in after-school programs.

 National Federation of Independent Business (NFIB) Young Entrepreneur Foundation

-The mission of the NFIB Young Entrepreneur Foundation is to educate young people about the critical role of small business and the American free-enterprise system and to help students interested in small business and entrepreneurship further their education.
+Educates young people about the critical role of small business and the American free-enterprise system and to help students interested in small business and entrepreneurship further their education.
 Among its programs are the Free Enterprise Scholars Awards which rewards high school students with monetary scholarships.

 National Foundation for Teaching Entrepreneurship (NFTE)